 Below are some suggestions you can try for each of these strategies.
 No single technique will work for everyone, but I hope you’ll find at least one idea you can implement to help you learn those new names fast!

 1. Seeing the Names

-Class roster – Study your class roster before school starts.
+Study your class roster before school starts.
 Rewrite names so they’re in A-B-C order by first name, not last.
 Becoming familiar with names and spellings will make matching names with faces that much easier!
 After you meet your students, make notes on your roster regarding pronunciation and any comments you may want to add to jog your memory.
 Add small photos if you have room.
-You can even make flash cards with a photo on one side and name on the other.
+You can even make flashcards with a photo on one side and the student’s name on the other.
 Keep reviewing these until you’ve got them down!

-Seating Charts – This is especially helpful if you see multiple groups of students and not just a single class.
-Some teachers seat students in A-B-C order (by first name) until they learn their names.
+This is especially helpful if you see multiple groups of students and not just a single class.
+Some teachers seat their class in A-B-C order (by first name) until they learn students’ names.
 You can make notes about pronunciation here, too!